prostojs/parser/README.md

             }
         }
     })
-    // onAfterChildParse hook triggers when parser
+    // onAfterChildParse hook is triggered when parser
     // enountered the end condition for the child.
     .onAfterChildParse((childContext, { context }) => {
         if (childContext.node === innerNode) {